John Dowland: First Book of Songs (1597)

-Dowland in London in 1597 published his First Booke of Songes or Ayres, a set of 21 lute-songs and one of the most influential collections in the history of the lute.
+In 1597, Dowland published his First Booke of Songes or Ayres, a set of 21 lute-songs and one of the most influential collections in the history of the lute.
 Brian Robins wrote that "many of the songs were composed long before the publication date, [...]
 However, far from being immature, the songs of Book I reveal Dowland as a fully fledged master."
 It is set out in a way that allows performance by a soloist with lute accompaniment or by various other combinations of singers and instrumentalists.
-The lute-songs are listed below.
+The songs are listed below.
 After them, at the end of the collection, comes "My Lord Chamberlaine, His Galliard", a piece for two people to play on one lute.